Fitch Affirms Kuwait at 'AA'; Outlook Stable

 sector.
 Kuwait

-ranks better than only 50% of all countries in terms of the
+ranks better than only around 50% of all countries in terms of

 RATING SENSITIVITIES